What Conditions Does A Developmental Psychologist Treat?

 What conditions does a developmental psychologist treat when a child shows signs of intellectual disability?

-They support learning and daily functioning by creating a plan that builds on the child's strengths and guides parents and teachers.
+Generally, they support learning and daily functioning by creating a plan that builds on the child's strengths and guides parents and teachers in helping the children learn.
+The specifics of that plan depend on various factors, including the type and severity of the intellectual disability and cultural influences.

 - Previous Article